dinindunz/lic-serverless-poc/README.md

 # lic-serverless-poc

-Make sure node is installed in your local
+Make sure node and python is installed in your local

 Run `chmod 755 deploy.sh`